2008 Florida Marlins season: July

 The Marlins stayed in the top three of the NL East division throughout the month.
 They won or split all but two — against the Rockies and the Braves — of their series in July.
 Though they never held first place, they neither were back more than three games and finished the month seven games over .500, trailing the first place Phillies only by 1 1/2 games.
 Remarkable was a game at Coors Field on July 4, where the Marlins were vanquished after blowing a nine run lead to finally lose 18–17.
 Ironically, the Marlins led the NL with 32 come-from-behind wins as of the end of the month.
 The rotation was shaken up with the call-up of Chris Volstad on July 6.
 He earned his first win that same night in two innings of relief at Colorado, then earning his first win as a starter five days later at the Dodgers with a brilliant 8 2/3-inning performance, helping the Marlins take three of four in L.A.
 Right before the All-Star break, Josh Johnson made it back to the line-up, only eleven months after having undergone Tommy John surgery.
 On July 31, Aníbal Sánchez also had his comeback after shoulder surgery.
 Both of them boosted the rotation like the acquisition of top pitchers.
 Before the July 31 trade deadline, there were major rumors of the Fish acquiring Manny Ramírez for the rest of the season, but he eventually was traded to the Dodgers.
 The multiple rumors did not impact the squad, having beaten both the Cubs at Wrigley and their division rivals Mets at home twice, before taking the first game of a four-game series against the Rockies at Dolphin Stadium.

-Hanley Ramírez was elected to start at shortstop for the NL in the All-Star Game, and finished 2-for-3 with a run scored.
-Fellow Marlin All-Star Dan Uggla competed in a memorable Home Run Derby, and became the first player with three errors in a single All-Star Game, a not so favorable distinction, along with three strikeouts in the longest MLB All-Star Game in history.
+Hanley Ramírez started at shortstop for the National League in the All-Star Game, recording two hits and a run.
+Dan Uggla also participated in the Home Run Derby and the All-Star Game, where he recorded three errors and three strikeouts in 15 innings.